Natural Beekeeping In The City

 The expansion of the hive in early spring is shrunk back to its normal size in late summer.

-Feeding: In the 3-4 years have had my colony, have only ever taken 5 frames of honey for self (1 in 2017, 4 in 2019).
+Feeding: In the 4-5 years have had the colony, have only ever taken 5 frames of honey for self (1 in 2017, 4 in 2019).
 The surplus honey (from the extra super) is stored away to feed back to the bees (if and when needed).
 Ample surplus is always left within the hive.
 So far, my bees have not needed feeding and to be honest I'm over-run with stored honey but at least it's there for the bees when the need arises.

 Natural comb building: Allowing bees to build their own comb is central to a bee-centred approach.
 Previous to this year, I had never considered whether foundation frames (frames built with sheets of beeswax for bees to build comb upon) were natural or bee friendly.
 In fact, before studying more about naturally built comb, in my ignorance I thought foundation frames were a help to the bees.